Speedsaver/buildroot-speedsaver-lctechF1C200s/README.md

 ## Flashing ##

 To flash the image, you will need to clone [this branch](https://github.com/Icenowy/sunxi-tools/tree/f1c100s-spiflash) of sunxi-tools fork by Icenowy, which contains the support for f1c100s/f1c200s SoC and SPI flash support.
-Lets clone it in your home directory as am example:
+Lets clone it in your home directory as an example:
 ```
 cd